 How secure is Proton VPN Edge extension?

 The extension piggybacks Proton VPN’s security model, including encryption and a strict no-logs policy, while controlling the VPN via the browser.
 For the highest level of security, pair the extension with the full Proton VPN apps.
-Vpn on microsoft edge: The Ultimate Guide to Using a VPN in Edge, Setup Tips, and Privacy for Streaming and Public Wi‑Fi
+Kaspersky edge extension 2026

 Can I use Proton VPN Edge extension on mobile browsers?